oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 OAuth adds additional attack vectors that could be avoided with a different solution.

-In particular, using any redirect-based mechanism of obtaining an access token enables the redirect-based attacks described in {{oauth-security-topics}}, but if the application, authorization server and resource server share a domain, then it is unnecessary to use a redirect mechanism to communicate between them.
+In particular, using any redirect-based mechanism of obtaining an access token enables the redirect-based attacks described in {{oauth-security-topics}} Section 4, but if the application, authorization server and resource server share a domain, then it is unnecessary to use a redirect mechanism to communicate between them.